 - 40% of fixed costs in the event of a sales slump of more than 30% (previously in the event of a sales slump of more than 40%)

-- the flat rate for personnel costs of 10% of the eligible costs is increased to 20%
+- the flat rate for personnel costs is 20%

 - In the future, it should be possible to make additional payments and reclaims during the final billing-procedure